 There are 2 types of hypertrophy training.
 Type I is sport specific and focuses on the prime movers.
 This would be the focus late in the preparation phase for athletes.
 Type II is whole body training.
 It does not focus on an 1 group of muscles and is used for bodybuilding.
 This type can be used in the early preparation phase when balance is the main purpose of strength training.

 The following are the most common variations for hypertrophy.
-There are in fact over 20 variations however most will use these.
+There are in fact over 20 variations however these are the most common.

 - Monday / Thursday – chest and back